 - image (array_like) Binary array_like to be closed.
 Non-zero (True) elements form the subset to be closed. - structure (array_like, optional) Structuring element used for the closing.
 Non-zero elements are considered True.
-If no structuring element is provided an element is generated with a square connectivity equal to one (i.e., only nearest neighbors are connected to the center, diagonally-connected elements are not considered neighbors). - iterations (int, optional) The dilation step of the closing, then the erosion step are each repeated iterations times (one, by default).
-If iterations is less than 1, each operations is repeated until the result does not change anymore.
-Only an integer of iterations is accepted. - origin (int or tuple of ints, optional) Placement of the filter, by default 0. - mask (array_like, optional) If a mask is given, only those elements with a True value at the corresponding mask element are modified at each iteration.
+If no structuring element is provided an element is generated with a square connectivity equal to one (i.e., only nearest neighbors are connected to the center, diagonally-connected elements are not considered neighbors).

+- iterations ({int, float}, optional) The dilation step of the closing, then the erosion step are each repeated iterations times (one, by default).
+If iterations is less than 1, each operations is repeated until the result does not change anymore. - origin (int or tuple of ints, optional) Placement of the filter, by default 0. - mask (array_like, optional) If a mask is given, only those elements with a True value at the corresponding mask element are modified at each iteration.